PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_intro.md

 ![image-center](../assets/images/chemotaxis_intro_runtumble.png){: .align-center}
 <figcaption>The run and tumble mechanism of bacterial movement produces a random walk.
 Image from <a href="http://chemotaxis.biology.utah.edu/Parkinson_Lab/projects/ecolichemotaxis/ecolichemotaxis.html">Parkinson Lab</a>.</figcaption>

-* Shuanger: Please crop this figure to avoid the part on the right, which isn't important.
-I have adjusted the caption.
-Provide hyperlink in Parkinson lab.

 ## Tumbling frequency is constant across species

 In the absence of an attractant or repellent, *E. coli* stops to tumble once about every 1 to 1.5 seconds.[^Weis1990][^Berg2000] And it is not alone in this behavior; *Salmonella* bacteria (enteric) tumbles about once per second[^Achouri2015], *Enterococcus sacchrolyticus* (enteric) tumbles about once per 1.2 seconds, *Bacillus subtilis*（soil and enteric) tumbles about every 2 seconds[^Turner2016], and *Rhizobia* (soil) tumbles about every 1-2 seconds[^Gotz1987].
 Researchers have investigated why different bacteria have different tumbling frequencies,[^Rashid2019][^Mitchell2005] but a definitive explanation for the variation in these frequencies has not been proposed.

 Bacteria are amazingly diverse.
 They have evolved for over three billion years to thrive in practically every environment on the planet, including hazardous human-made environments.
 They can produce compounds like antibiotics that larger organisms cannot produce.
-Some eukaryotes are even completely dependent upon bacteria to perform some critical task for them, from digesting their food, to camouflaging them from predators, to helping them develop organs.
+Some eukaryotes are even completely dependent upon bacteria to perform some critical task for them, from digesting their food, to camouflaging them from predators, to helping them develop organs[^Yong2016].

-* Shuanger: please cite *I Contain Multitudes* by Ed Yong at end of previous paragraph.

 And yet despite the diversity present within the bacterial kingdom, the variations in known bacterial tumbling frequencies are not very large.
 Is there some reason why, regardless of the species, a bacterium's tumbling frequency tends to hover at around 1 tumble per second?